 At least once per year, inspect all roof seams; front, rear and around all vents.
 Remove any loose sealant and reseal these areas.
-Use self-leveling sealant, "Alpha Systems #1015," a non-hardening sealant.
+Use self-leveling sealant, "Alpha Systems #1010 or 1021 at plastic items, a non-hardening sealant.
 Failure to inspect and correct as needed will void the warranty coverage, classed as negligence.